Skip to main content

 Influenza

 A respiratory infectious disease that involves fever and is often severe.
-Spreads via respiratory droplets.
+Spreads via respiratory droplets or by hands contaminated with influenza viruses.
 Influenza occurs as epidemics mostly during the winter season all around the world.
 Healthy adults generally recover from the disease after 1–2 weeks by resting.
 In young children, the elderly and people with underlying illnesses, influenza can lead to sequelae, such as ear infections or pneumonia, or even death.
-The influenza vaccine is included in the National Immunisation Programme for young children, people over 65 years of age, members of risk groups and their household contacts and carers, social and health care personnel and conscripts.
+The influenza vaccine is included in the National Immunisation Programme for children aged under 7, people over 65 years of age, pregnant women, members of risk groups, those close to a person susceptible to serious influenza, part of social welfare, healthcare and medical care personnel and men starting their military service and women starting their voluntary military service.
 The vaccine is given annually.

 Japanese encephalitis